Morta-Organization/Dropbox-File-Finder-UI-popup-chrome-extension/README.md

 - Added a back-to-top button to the review page.
 - Added a past button to text filed.
 Past text at cursor position.

-#### v3.30.23
-- Hide the mouse cursor when typing.
-If the cursor is inside the text field, and the user starts typing, the cursor will disappear.
-- Improved search results.
-Now filters out non-related tasks.
-- Added a copy button to each text field.
-This will copy the text to the clipboard.
-- Fixed an issue with the build you brand roman numerals.
-Now it will find the correct task folder.
-- CSS updates